Benncs/BioCMA-MCST/documentation/pages/03_cma.md

 - Construct a transition matrix based on in/out flow in each compartment
 - Get the cumulative probabilty destination per compartment

+This operations has been already studied in \cite morchain_dynamic_2024
 #### Transition Matrix

 One can reformulate the mass balance over a scalar field y governed by compartmental flow velocities into matrix form.